How investigators say the killings of two University of South Florida students unfolded

 Phone and traffic data show consistencies between the suspect’s and Limon’s devices’ locations throughout the night.

-About 10:30 p.m., a DoorDash order for trash bags, Lysol wipes and Febreze from CVS is placed from Abugharbieh’s phone and delivered to the apartment door about half an hour later.
+About 10:30 p.m., a DoorDash order for trash bags, Lysol wipes, Febreze and other items from CVS is placed from Abugharbieh’s phone and delivered to the apartment door about half an hour later.

 April 17: Students reported missing

-Abugharbieh makes two separate trips to the Howard Frankland Bridge between 1 a.m. and 4:30 a.m., according to the affidavit, citing phone and traffic data.
+A ChatGPT search on Abugharbieh’s phone asked “are cars checked at the Hillsborough River state park,” the affidavit says.

-Shortly before, a ChatGPT search on the suspect’s phone asked “are cars checked at the Hillsborough River state park,” the affidavit said.
+The suspect goes to the Howard Frankland Bridge – a strip of I-275 spanning Tampa Bay – twice between 1 a.m. and 4:30 a.m., according to the affidavit, citing phone and traffic data.

 Meanwhile, Limon and Bristy are officially reported missing.

-Authorities speak with Abugharbieh’s mother, who says she last saw her son on Saturday, April 18, the motion read.
-She mentions that Abugharbieh struggles with anger management and was violent with his family in the past, according to the document.
+Authorities speak with Abugharbieh’s mother, who says she last saw her son Saturday, April 18, the motion reads.
+She mentions Abugharbieh struggles with anger management and was violent with his family in the past, according to the document.

 The suspect was arrested twice in 2023 on charges of battery, which were later dropped, according to court records.
 But after one of those incidents, his brother filed for an injunction that prohibited Abugharbieh from coming near him or his home.
 When the injunction expired last May, a request for extension was denied.